jclgoodwin/notes.joshuagoodw.in/pages/arts-autumn.md

   b  | 10 | 10 | 5
   c  | 12 | 12 | 8

-On a two-processor system, global scheduling would (assuming earliest-deadline-first, or fixed priorities with a typical rate- or deadline-monotonic priority assignment scheme) allocate _a_ and _b_ each to different processors, forcing _c_ to then miss its deadline despite the low (< 2) utilisiation.
+On a two-processor system, global scheduling would (assuming earliest-deadline-first, or fixed priorities with a typical rate- or deadline-monotonic priority assignment scheme) allocate _a_ and _b_ each to different processors, forcing _c_ to then miss its deadline despite the low (< 2) utilisation.
 Partitioned scheduling would have the foresight to allocate a and b to the same processor, and c to the other.

 Of course, for other kinds of task-set one can imagine how partitioned scheduling is worse: